 Forecasted Revenue Shortfall

-Table 4-3 summarizes the City’s proposed transportation financing strategy for the approximately $99 million City portion of the capital improvement costs as well as the $ XXX million in maintenance, operations, and program expenditures.
-The Plan results in a shortfall of approximately $18.8 million.
+Exhibit 5-35 summarizes the City’s proposed transportation financing strategy plan’s program expenditures.
+The Plan results in a shortfall of approximately $228 million.
 This assumes that the level of grants and developer commitments will be generated as estimated in the Transportation Plan.
 The deficit could be greater if the level of development or the level of grant funding is less than forecast.
 The former would be offset by a reduced need for transportation improvements to accommodate growth.
 If the City is more successful in obtaining grants or other outside funding for projects, then the potential deficit could be reduced, as discussed in the next section.

-Exhibit 5-41.
+Exhibit 5-35.
 Estimated Transportation Revenues (2027 – 2050)